abhishekdubey94/spring-kitchen/Spring-Security/README.md

    ```

    - Spring Security 5, passwords are stored using specific format { id }encodedPassword. noop - plain text,bcrypt - BCrypt password encrypting
+   - For bcrypt, make the size of the password as 68 char, { bcrypt } ->8char and encoded password --> 60 char

 2. Add database support in Maven POM file.